backtracking/cfrac/notes.md

 # TODO

+* document convergents
+* print_decimals: show the periodicity, if any
 * Pell-Fermat i.e. the CF of sqrt(n) for a non-square integer n
 * solutions of quadratic equations i.e. (a + b sqrt(c)) / d